FabricioLince/BehaviourEsolang/README.md

 For that, the Expression `a = b = c = 10` is valid e puts the value `10` in all the the variables `a`, `b` and `c`.

-It's worth noting that the variables are independent between each other, assigning one to another just creates a copy, so modifying the original does not modify the coopy and vice-versa.
+It's worth noting that the variables are independent between each other, assigning one to another just creates a copy, so modifying the original does not modify the copy and vice-versa.

 ## Control Nodes